wxnnvs/AutoEagler/README.md

 A tool to automaticly set up a localhost eaglerXbungee, aiming to provide an alternative to singleplayer for Eaglercraft

 ## Progress:
-✅ Write autoeagler.py (local network only)
+✅ Write autoeagler.py (local + NGROK)
+🟠 Add different regions to decrease ping

 ## Usage: